Doctelligence/doctelligence.github.io/roadmap.md

 ---

 # 📝 Conclusion
-This roadmap serves as a living document, guiding the development and strategic growth of the Decentralized Intelligence Network (DIN).
+This roadmap serves as a living document, guiding the development and strategic growth of the network.
 Each phase builds upon the previous one, ensuring a sustainable, innovative, and community-driven approach to decentralized AI.